Pepe Nero

 Capodimonte and the Lake's Dining Context

 Capodimonte is a small comune on the Bolsena western shore, connected to a wider circuit of lake towns including Bolsena itself, Montefiascone, and Marta.
 The area draws tourists primarily in summer, when the lake functions as a swimming and watersports destination for visitors from Rome, roughly two hours to the south.
 The dining scene across these lake towns is uneven: there are restaurants that treat the fish-of-the-lake positioning as a marketing point rather than a culinary commitment, and there are a smaller number that actually build their menus around it.
-Pepe Nero's Michelin recognition separates it clearly from the first group.
+The restaurant's Michelin recognition separates it clearly from the first group.

-For visitors building a longer stay around the area, our full Capodimonte restaurants guide covers the wider scene, and the Capodimonte hotels guide, bars guide, wineries guide, and experiences guide map the rest of the destination.
 The lake itself rewards a multi-day visit: the volcanic island of Bisentina sits offshore and carries layers of Farnese history, and the medieval centres of Bolsena and Bagnoregio are both within easy reach by car.

 Planning a Visit